 Morzine clocks up more than nine metres (28 feet) of snow each year but the village itself is at the low end in the modern era for a ski resort however there is access to a huge Portes de Soleil area so the options are almost endless!

-There is extensive snowmaking on these lower slopes however, so that when temperature drop, large volumes of snow is accumulated on the slopes, which usual sustain skiing down to resort level through small to medium periods of thaw, even if the village itself is no longer white.
+There is extensive snowmaking on these lower slopes however, so that when temperatures drop, large volumes of snow is accumulated on the slopes, which usual sustain skiing down to resort level through small to medium periods of thaw, even if the village itself is no longer white.